-- a) Qualified applicant with no child trying out for the team. - b) Qualified and willing to coach a team should their child not qualify for the team.
-A coach's child does not automatically make the team because of their position.
-A coach's child who does not qualify for the team, as evaluated by a committee, will be removed from the team - c) Qualified with their child on the team. - d) Clearance through a criminal record check. - e) Strong skills in communication, teaching, and organization should be considered. - f) Must produce a yearly plan. - g) All coaches must interact with each other in terms of player development and affiliate player movement.
-They will be asked to work closely together through the tryouts and the regular season to promote CRMHA player development. - h) Code of conduct violations. - i) The rep committee reserves the right to delay naming the head coach until September.
+a) Qualified applicant with no child trying out for the team (non-parent coach).

+- b) Qualified applicant with a child trying out for the team (parent coach).
+When selecting a parent coach, the Selection Committee is also selecting the child to be on the team.
+The skill level of the applicant's child is a part of this selection consideration, and will be carefully weighed with the other selections criteria and considerations.
+The child of a parent-coach will not be further evaluated during rep team tryouts. - c) Clearance through a criminal record check. - d) Strong skills in communication, teaching, and organization should be considered. - e) Must produce a yearly plan. - f) All coaches must interact with each other in terms of player development and affiliate player movement.
+They will be asked to work closely together through the tryouts and the regular season to promote CRMHA player development. - g) Code of conduct violations. - h) The rep committee reserves the right to delay naming the head coach until September.